iitbaero/iitbaero.github.io/_posts/2018-08-11-Aerospace-Measurements-Laboratory.md

 **References used in this course:**
 Slides and other material provided by professor is enough.

+**How strongly would you recommend someone for taking this course?:**
+Not Recommended

 ###### Disclaimer:The content of this website are opinions expressed by individual students.
 The information provided is for guidance purposes.
 Use the information at your own risk.